Spirit Lake Massacre

 The Spirit Lake Massacre (March 8–12, 1857) was an attack by a Wahpekute band of Santee Sioux on scattered Iowa frontier settlements during a severe winter.
-Suffering a shortage of food, the renegade chief Inkpaduta (Scarlet Point) led 14 Sioux against the settlements near Okoboji and Spirit lakes in the northwestern territory of Iowa near the Minnesota border, in revenge of the murder of Inkpaduta's brother, Sidominadotah, and Sidominadotah's family by Henry Lott, a drunken white whiskey trader.
+Suffering a shortage of food, the renegade chief Inkpaduta (Scarlet Point) led 14 Sioux against the settlements near Okoboji and Spirit lakes in Northwestern Iowa near the Minnesota border, in revenge of the murder of Inkpaduta's brother, Sidominadotah, and Sidominadotah's family by Henry Lott, a drunken white whiskey trader.
 The Sioux killed 35-40 settlers in their scattered holdings, took four young women captive, and headed north.
 The youngest captive, Abbie Gardner, was kept a few months before being ransomed in early summer.
 It was the last Native American attack on settlers in Iowa, but the events increased tensions between the Sioux and settlers in the Minnesota Territory.

 Nearly 30 years after the events, in 1885 Abbie Gardner-Sharp published her memoir, History of the Spirit Lake Massacre and Captivity of Miss Abbie Gardner, which was reprinted seven times in small editions.
 It was one of the last captivity narratives written of European Americans' being held by Native Americans.
 In 1891, Gardner-Sharp purchased the primitive family cabin and returned home.
 For the last 30 years of her life, she subsisted on the modest earnings from her book and souvenir sales.
 The town erected a historical monument to commemorate the attack.
 The State of Iowa now maintains the park and Abbie Gardner Sharp home site.